Hey! I’m Emi, welcome to my site.

 I recently stumbled across the Roof Tour on elliott.computer.
 The the very simple, streetview-esque experience (and a lot of the other projects there) reminded me of the early web that I sometimes miss.
 (Remember when QuickTime VR tours were an exiting new thing?)

-It also seemed so very appraochable to make, inspiering me to copy the idea make my on version.
+It also seemed so very approachable to make, inspiring me to copy the idea make my on version.
 You can find the result over here.
 So far it has just two 360-degree locations but I’m planning on adding a few more points to the tour soon.
 (Oh, and I even added the 10 lines of Javascript so you can move with the arrow keys, just be aware that it’s all regular links and they will be in your browser history afterwards 😇)

 Nintendo Four Score to USB